FAIRYDUST EVENTS - Making Events Sparkle!

 I've just come back from a conference in Belfast organised by the victims' campaigner Raymond McCord and for all the trauma that people there have suffered, they're just so hospitable, so lovely.

 I've been invited to attend conferences with the Bloody Sunday families.
 And the Ballymurphy families.
 It's really lovely to have met them.
-We're all fighting for exactly the same thing and we're all being blocked by the same institutions and establishment for decades.
+We're all fighting for exactly the same thing and we're all being blocked by the same institutions and establishments for decades.

 So, that is the question we need to be answered - what is it that they're so afraid of?